 When the kidneys fail, they can no longer remove excess potassium, so potassium levels build up in the body.
 High potassium in the blood is called hyperkalemia which can cause:

 - Muscle weakness

 - Heart attacks

 How can patients monitor their potassium intake?

-When the kidney’s no longer regulate potassium a patient must do so by monitoring the amount of potassium that enters the body.
+When the kidneys no longer regulate potassium, a patient must monitor the amount of potassium that enters the body.